Till Death Us Do Part: Second decline

 However, this was also the series' downfall, as viewers noted the increasingly less-topical plots and the satire was much less vicious than it had been in the 1960s, with the style of the series in both 1975 series bearing little semblance to those transmitted in the late 1960s.
 Speight has put this down not only to reducing the pressures of working on a topical sitcom but also to his own personal declining interest in politics, which may be an explanation of why In Sickness and In Health was much less political, and not as vicious as its predecessor could be.

 Additionally, towards the end of the series Dandy Nichols fell ill and was unable to attend the live-audience recordings.
 So, in a later episode Else was seen leaving for Australia, to Alf's dismay.
 Her scenes were recorded separately from the rest of the episodes.
 The plan was for Nichols to tape scenes from time to time set in Australia where she would phone Alf or Rita in short segments, but only one episode featured such a scene and the idea was dropped due to Nichols' poor health.

 Patricia Hayes, who had been seen from time to time previously as next-door neighbour Min, became a starring character along with her husband Bert, previously played by Bill Maynard and now by Alfie Bass.
-The show's rating began to suffer and when it was clear Nichols was not returning as hoped by the writer, in 1975, the series was cancelled.
+The show's ratings began to suffer and when it was clear Nichols was not returning as hoped by the writer, in 1975, the series was cancelled.
 The final episode saw Alf lose his job and receive a telegram from Else asking for a divorce.